Atomtronic Many-Body Transport using Husimi Driving

-We have demonstrated Husimi driving of a many-body system and shown that this driving provides a promising platform for the manipulation and study of BEC systems.
-Importantly, we have shown that Husimi driving can be achieved in both magneto-optical and purely magnetically trapped systems, and can be created in existing setups with minimal modification.
-Fast transport comparable to STA schemes can be readily achieved and, with further optimisation, higher speeds and excitation-free transport can be realised.
-Frequency fitting provides a sensitive, repeatable method for \textit{in situ} measurement of harmonic trap frequencies without the need to squeeze or displace the trap.
-Additionally, the independence of our theoretical solution to inter-particle interactions indicates that Husimi oscillations can be induced in degenerate and/or thermal ensembles of trapped atoms (Bosonic or Fermionic).
-Note that the Husimi driving system, whilst integrable, does not constitute a time-crystal (despite satisfying some of the properties when $\omega_2/\omega_1$ is a rational number).
-Overall, the Husimi driving scheme provides a promising new platform for high-precision BEC manipulation and new avenues to conduct one-body, few-body, and many-body experiments.
+In conclusion, our demonstrations of Husimi driving of a many-body system show that the platform is promising for the manipulation and study of BEC systems.
+We have shown that Husimi driving can be achieved using both existing magneto-optical and purely magnetically trapped systems, with only minimal modification.
+We show fast transport comparable to STA schemes is achievable and, with further optimisation, higher speeds and excitation-free transport can be realized.
+We establish Husimi driving provides a repeatable method for \textit{in situ} measurement of harmonic trap frequencies without deforming or displacing the trap.